MissStrong/ICD2O/Notes/Unit 1/Note 11 - Printing and Arithmetic Operators.md

 ### The print() Function

 The `print()` function prints information to the console.
-It's useful for printing messages to ourselves during the program and to looking at what specific values are being stored in a variable at particular points in a program.
+It's useful for printing messages to ourselves during the program and to look at the specific values being stored in a variable at particular points in a program.

 ### Arithmetic Operators